bewuethr/bewuethr.github.io/_drafts/2015-03-07-sorting-strings-in-c-with-qsort.md

 Like `strcmp`, if you will.

-My strings all have the same length, `WORD_LEN`.
+My strings all have the same maximum length, `WORD_LEN`.
 Obviously, I try to call qsort like this:

 ```C
 qsort(words,ctr,WORD_LEN,strcmp);